aniket-bhadra/django-backend-systems/notes.md

 This is how users see `"Hello, User!"` when they enter the URL.

+The WSGI server takes the entire HTTP request and calls Django's main application function (defined in wsgi.py) just once with the request data.
+Then Django does all of those steps internally, and whatever Django returns becomes the return value of that application function call, to the WSGI server.
+The WSGI server then sends that return value as an HTTP response to the client. it's one function call in, one return value out, with Django handling all the internal processing.
+Why it works locally without WSGI/ASGI: python manage.py runserver includes a built-in development server that has WSGI functionality built into it.
+It's doing the same job as Gunicorn but is simpler and only for development.

 # MODEL
 ## Django Models and Database Handling